jdaster64/ttyd-infinite-pit/README.md

 ### Known Issues

-*   Some Infatuated enemies will cause a softlock on their turn if they don't have any reachable targets.
 *   Seeding is sometimes inconsistent after reloading a save; haven't been able to reproduce the issue yet.
 *   Battles occasionally will not have held items correctly assigned, typically